Points That Lie On The Same Line Are Called

 1. Surveying: Surveyors use collinearity to align structures and create accurate maps.
 By measuring the angles and distances between points, they can determine whether the points are collinear and adjust their measurements accordingly.

 2. Construction: Construction workers use collinearity to build straight walls and level floors.
-By using laser levels and other tools, they can ensure that points are collinear and that the structure is properly aligned.
+By using laser levels and other tools, they can check that points are collinear and that the structure is properly aligned.

 3. Computer Graphics: Computer graphics programmers use collinearity to create realistic images and animations.
 By ensuring that points are collinear, they can create smooth lines and surfaces that look natural.